Bannerlord-Modding/Documentation/_tutorials/modding-gauntlet-without-csharp.md

 ### Setting up your Module \(SubModule.xml\)

 1. Go to your game files and locate the `Modules` directory.
-2. Create a new folder and name it whatever you want, then open it.
+2. Create a new folder and name it `ExampleUIMod` (Must be the same as the Id you use for Step #5).
 3. Create a new folder named `GUI` and open it.
 4. Now create a new folder in your `GUI` directory called `Prefabs`.
 We will come back to this folder later in the tutorial.
 5. Go back to the module folder you created in Step #2 and create a new `SubModule.xml` file and then paste the following into it: